Mechanically powered flashlight: Flywheel-powered

+Linear induction

-This design contains a linear electrical generator which charges a supercapacitor which functions similarly to a rechargeable battery when the flashlight is shaken lengthwise.
+Linear induction (also Faraday flashlight or shake flashlight) designs contains a linear electrical generator which charges a supercapacitor which functions similarly to a rechargeable battery when the flashlight is shaken lengthwise.
 The battery or capacitor powers a white LED lamp.
 The linear generator consists of a sliding rare-earth magnet which moves back and forth through the center of a solenoid (a coil of copper wire) when it is shaken.
 A current is induced in the loops of wire by Faraday's law of induction each time the magnet slides through, which charges the capacitor through a rectifier and other circuitry.

 The best designs use a supercapacitor instead of a rechargeable battery, since these have a longer working life than a battery.
-This, along with the long-life light emitting diode which does not burn out like an incandescent bulb, give the flashlight a long lifetime, making it a useful emergency light.
+This, along with the long-life light-emitting diode which does not burn out like an incandescent bulb, give the flashlight a long lifetime, making it a useful emergency light.
 A disadvantage of many current models is that the supercapacitor cannot store much energy in comparison to a lithium-ion cell, limiting the operating time per charge.
 In most designs, vigorously shaking the light for about 30 seconds may provide up to 5 minutes of light, though the advertised time omits the reduced output of the LED after 2 or 3 minutes.
 Shaking the unit for 10 to 15 seconds every 2 or 3 minutes as necessary permits the device to be used continuously.
 It is often viewed as a toy, or an emergency backup for other flashlights.

-Fraudulent counterfeit versions of these flashlights have been sold, most of which incorporate hidden coin-sized non-rechargeable lithium cells.
+It has been sold in the US beginning with direct marketing campaigns in 2002.
+Fraudulent counterfeit versions of these flashlights have been sold, most of which incorporate hidden coin-sized non-rechargeable lithium batteries.
 The expensive supercapacitor is omitted from the internal components.
 In some of these fake designs, the "magnet" is not a magnet or the coil is not connected, and no electricity is generated when the device is shaken.
 These fraudulent flashlights eventually become useless, since their internal batteries cannot be recharged or replaced, and the case is often permanently glued shut.

-Crank-powered design
+Crank-powered

-Another common type is the windup or crank-powered flashlight, with the light powered by a battery which is recharged by a generator turned by a hand crank on the flashlight.
+In windup designs the light is powered by a battery which is recharged by a generator turned by a hand crank on the flashlight.
 One minute of cranking typically provides about 30 to 60 minutes of light.
 It has the advantage that it doesn't have to be pumped continually during use like the dyno torch or some shake flashlights.
 However it may be less reliable as an emergency light, because the rechargeable battery it contains eventually wears out.
 The lithium-ion cells used are typically rated for around 500 charges.